SMC in the Community

 Aging and Disabilities, Education, Employment & Training, Food Assistance, General Community Resources, Healthcare/ Vision/Dental Services, Immigration Services, Legal Services, Pet Care Services, Utilities Assistance, Veterans Affairs

 At El Centro de la Raza we provide a variety of services.
-We provide Children & family services, Youth services, food & health services, Benefits & support resource navigation, financial empowerment, workforce
+We provide children & family services, youth services, food & health services, benefits & support resource navigation, financial empowerment, workforce development, housing, small business services, advocacy & culture, immigrant and refugee support, and veteran support.

 Harborview Medical Center Opioid Treatment

-Office based opioid treatment (Obot) has programing within 7 Harborview primary care clinics including pediatrics.
+Office-based opioid treatment (Obot) has programming within 7 Harborview primary care clinics, including pediatrics.
 We’re resourced to support peer support, groups, and medications that treat opioid addiction and services within behavioral health services as well.

 Humana